eseidel/space_traders/README.md

 * Add logic for buying and mounting modules.
 * Traders only consider how repeated buys inflate prices, they do not consider how repeated sells might deflate prices at sell point.
+* Generate potential deals directly from PriceData with no server queries.
+* Teach miners how to coordinate with haulers to sell their goods further away.

 Exploring:
 * Explorers should explore an entire system and then go to the jumpgate